Robin's inequality for new families of integers: Proofs

 For an integer $n$ and an integer $\beta \geq \omega(n)\geq 2$ they showed that if

-then inequality (\ref{inequalityfn}) is satisfied. \\ According to Lemma 3.4 in \cite{A} we only have to find the first $\beta$ for a given $\epsilon$ for which $\displaystyle \prod_{p \leq p_\beta}p < n_\beta$ does not hold to get to the highest possible exception of (\ref{inequalityfn}).
-This is $\beta_{max}$ and $n_{\beta_{max}}$.
-We can now describe the modified algorithm which is true by Lemma 3.4 of \cite{A}. \\ We can now go on to find an upper bound for $n/\varphi(n)$. \begin{lemma} The inequality
+then inequality (\ref{inequalityfn}) is satisfied.
+According to Lemma 3.4 in \cite{A}, we only need to find the first $\beta$ for a given $\epsilon$ for which $\displaystyle \prod_{p \leq p_\beta}p < n_\beta$ does not hold in order to get to the largest possible exception of (\ref{inequalityfn}).
+We call this largest possible exception of inequality (\ref{inequalityfn}) $n_{\beta_{max}}$.
+We can now describe the modified algorithm which is proven to be correct by Lemma 3.4 in \cite{A}. \\ We can now go on to find an upper bound for $n/\varphi(n)$. \begin{lemma} The inequality